Minuscule 600: Text

-The Greek text of the codex is a representative of the Byzantine text-type.
-Aland placed it in Category V. It was not examined by using the Claremont Profile Method.
+The Greek text of the codex is considered to be a representative of the Byzantine text-type.
+Biblical scholar Kurt Aland placed it in Category V of his New Testament manuscript classification system.
+Category V manuscripts are described as "manuscripts with a purely or predominantly Byzantine text."
+It was not examined by using the Claremont Profile Method (a specific analysis of textual data).

 History

-The manuscript was added to the list of New Testament manuscripts by Scrivener.
-Gregory saw the manuscript in 1886.
+The earliest history of the manuscript is unknown.
+It was added to the list of New Testament manuscripts by Scrivener.
+Biblical scholar Caspar René Gregory saw the manuscript in 1886.

-The manuscript currently is housed at the Biblioteca Marciana (Gr.
-II,7 (979)), at Venice.
+It is currently dated by the INTF to the 14th century.
+It is presently housed at the Biblioteca Marciana (shelf number Gr.
+II,7 (979)), in Venice.